 LOANS FOR BAD CREDIT

-A bad credit loan is also referred to as a personal loan or an installment loan.
+A bad credit loan is also referred to as a personal or installment loan.
 An installment loan has similarities to a payday loan.
 They both are used for emergency funds, unpaid bills, unexpected health issues, and even travel expenses.
 The difference lies in how they are repaid.
 With a payday loan, the money you borrowed, whether it is $500 or $1,500, is expected to be repaid in full with the interest and fees on your next paycheck.
 With an installment bad credit loan, the lender gives you up to 6 months to repay the loan, taking a much smaller percentage of your bi-weekly or monthly paycheck.
 When a person has a credit score below 600, they may be forced to take a payday loan for those cash emergencies.
-If you do not repay the loan with your next paycheck, the extremely high interest will compound, making it even more difficult to repay, causing the ripple effect of lowering your credit rating even more.
+Suppose you do not repay the loan with your next paycheck.
+In that case, the extremely high interest will compound, making it even more difficult to repay, causing the ripple effect of lowering your credit rating even more.

-The state of Texas has many lenders that offer installment loans to those with fair to poor credit.
-This is definitely the way to go as it gives you time to repay the loan and rebuild your credit during the repayment period.
+The State of Texas has many lenders that offer installment loans to those with fair to poor credit.
+This is the way to go, as it gives you time to repay the loan and rebuild your credit during the repayment period.

 First of all, we must understand what the term 'Usury' means - the Webster dictionary states that 'usury' is the practice of lending money at unreasonably high rates of interest.
 If there are no laws restricting interest rates, lenders can charge more than 200% interest.